AngloGold Ashanti Limited (AU) Shares Down Despite Recent Market Volatility

-AngloGold Ashanti Limited (NYSE: AU)’s stock price has decreased by -1.98 compared to its previous closing price of 17.64. but the company has seen a 3.59% gain in its stock price over the last five trading sessions.
+AngloGold Ashanti Limited (NYSE: AU)’s stock price has decreased by -0.30 compared to its previous closing price of 16.92.
+However, the company has experienced a -2.54% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in AngloGold Ashanti Limited (NYSE: AU) Right Now?